dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Discards any pending input from *input-stream*, both buffered input and, if possible, any input that might be at the stream’s source.
+     Discards any pending input from *input-stream*, both buffered input and, if possible, any input that might be at the stream's source.

      This operation is principally useful for "interactive" streams, such as TTY streams, to discard unwanted input after an error